IEEE VGTC Visualization Pioneers Group

 If you have questions or are interested in becoming a VPG supporter, please contact email@example.com for more information.

-Questions about our sponsored events, membership, or how to get your event sponsored by the IEEE Visualization & Graphics Technical Committee (VGTC)?
+Questions about our sponsored events, membership, or how to get your event sponsored by the IEEE Visualization & Graphics Technical Community (VGTC)?
 E-mail the VGTC Chair.